 Congenital plagiocephaly, also known as craniosynostosis, is a rare birth defect.
 In babies with this condition, the fibrous spaces between the skull bones, known as sutures, prematurely close.
 This results in an abnormally shaped head.

-Congenital plagiocephaly occurs in one out of every 2,000 to 2,500 births.
+Congenital plagiocephaly occurs in

 It may take several months for signs of flat head syndrome to appear.
 Check for signs of plagiocephaly during bath time when your baby’s hair is wet and their head shape is most visible.